kkelichika/javascript-mastery/README.md

 - `exercises/30_json.js` - JSON.stringify and JSON.parse, deep copying, and parse errors.
 - `exercises/31_data_processing.js` - mini project: analysing a list of orders with map/filter/reduce/sort.
 - `exercises/32_group_by.js` - mini project: a reusable groupBy helper built with reduce.
+- `exercises/33_callbacks.js` - passing functions as callbacks (functions are first-class).

 ## What I have learned so far